akempler/composerd8/README.md

 ```
 composer create-project akempler/composerd8:dev-playground project-dir --stability dev --no-interaction
 ```

-Currently there is no ssh setup so just use docker exec to enter the containers.
-You can run drush from the sandbox container against the drupal and mysql containers.

 With `composer require ...` you can download new dependencies to your installation.